Is It Bad To Push Start A Motorcycle?

 Why It Isn’t Harmful To The Transmission Or Clutch

-Like I said earlier, push starting a bike isn’t ideal.
+Like I said earlier, push starting a motorcycle isn’t ideal.
 It takes a bit of work, sometimes more than one person, but it won’t out right damage the transmission and the clutch.
-This being said, just because push starting won’t wear out the clutch or break the transmission, when we notice starting issues with the bike that are related to the battery, we should fix the problem as soon as possible.
+This being said, just because push starting won’t wear out the clutch or break the transmission, when we notice starting issues with the motorcycle that are related to the battery, we should fix the problem as soon as possible.

 When the gears of a transmission grind, it is called gear clash.
 Gear clash can be extremely damaging to the transmission, but gear clash WON’T occur during a push-starting event.
 When push starting, the transmission will sit in neutral, and then get ‘tossed’ into second gear.
 Doing this may put strain on the gears of the transmission, but with most healthy transmissions, this won’t cause anything bad to happen.